FeynCalc/feynhelpers/Documentation/Markdown/Extra/PSDUsageExamples.md

   PSDRealParameterRules -> {qq -> 1., m1 -> 2., m2 -> 3.}, OverwriteTarget -> True]
 ```

-The output is a list containing two element which are full paths to the two pySecDec script files `generate_int.py` and `integrate_int.py`.
+The output is a list containing two elements which are full paths to the two pySecDec script files `generate_int.py` and `integrate_int.py`.
 You can now switch to the terminal, enter the corresponding directory and perform the integral evaluation by first running

 ```
 python generate_int.py